MDKod/Organic-Shop/README.md

 🥕 🍏 🥦 FLORIA NATURE
-Organik & Doğal Ürünler Online Satış Sitesi

-Organik ve doğal ürünlerin çevrimiçi satışı için geliştirilmiş, Express.js tabanlı full-stack web uygulaması.
-Kullanıcı dostu arayüzü, hızlı backend mimarisi ve sade tasarımıyla hem öğrenme hem de gerçek kullanım açısından ideal bir proje.
+Organic & Natural Products — Online Store

+A full-stack web application for selling organic and natural products online.
+Built with Express.js, this project focuses on a clean UI, fast backend APIs, and a simple structure — perfect for learning and real use.

-✨ Özellikler
+✨ Features

-🥬 Organik & doğal ürün listeleme
+🥬 Organic & natural product listings

-🛒 Ürün detay sayfaları

-➕ Sepete ekleme ve sepet yönetimi

-👩‍🌾 Doğa temalı sade ve modern tasarım
+👩‍🌾 Clean, nature-themed modern design

-🚀 Express.js ile backend API’leri
+🚀 Backend APIs powered by Express.js

-🗂️ JSON tabanlı veri yapısı (data.json)
+🗂️ JSON-based data store (data.json)

-📄 Overview & product detay sayfaları
+📄 Overview & product detail pages

-🔄 Middleware ile isteklere düzenli cevaplar
+🔄 Middleware for consistent request handling

-♻️ Temiz kod, basit dosya yapısı
+♻️ Clean code and a minimal file structure

-🧱 Kullanılan Teknolojiler
+🧱 Technologies Used

 Node.js